Automattic/jetpack/readme.txt

 * Sharing: make sure the Whatsapp button works on mobile and on desktop.
 * Sharing: add new filter, `wp_sharing_email_send_post_subject`, to allow modifying the email sharing subject line.
 * Site Settings: add support for site language and timezone settings.
-* Sync: improve synchronization of user actions, theme and plugin edits, and post status.
+* Sync: improve synchronization of user actions, theme and plugin edits, post status, and updates on Multisite networks.

 **Improved compatibility**